Dialogs

 , this holds the request and a delegate type that can be called to

-"resolve" the dialog.
+close the dialog.
 Both properties are type-safe based on the generic parameters passed to the hook.

 With the custom dialog defined, we can start using it.